Clinical Activities and Procedures

 In some patients it may be necessary to perform more invasive procedures for diagnosis and treatment of a heart condition.
 In the cardiac catheterization & intervention lab, catheters are inserted into blood vessels of anesthetized patients and are guided through the heart using fluoroscopic radiography.

 Pressure and other data may be recorded in the various heart chambers and adjacent blood vessels, and contrast dye visible to the fluoroscope can be injected to outline the heart chambers and large blood vessels to identify defects.
-Shown below is a left ventricular angiogram from a normal dog and one from a young dog with a small hole between the two ventricular chambers (ventricular septal defect or VSD).
-Most animals come to the cath lab, however, for one of 3 common interventional procedures performed to correct or improve certain specific heart conditions:
+Most animals come to the cath lab, however, for one of three common interventional procedures performed to correct or improve certain specific heart conditions:

 A resting electrocardiogram (ECG or EKG) is performed on many animals with heart disease.
 The ECG is a graphic recording of electrical potentials that develop on the external surface of the body as a result of the electrical activity of the heart.
 Every heart beat begins with an electrical signal that is conducted through the heart and stimulated the heart muscle to contract.
 Because the normal pattern of initiation and conduction through the heart is consistent from beat to beat, the normal pattern on the body surface is also consistent.
 The ECG is used primarily to evaluate and identify the electrical heart rhythm and to identify abnormal beats (arrhythmias) or abnormally conducted beats (heart block, bundle branch block).
 It is the only way to rapidly identify such electrical abnormalities, which may cause an abnormally rapid, slow, or irregular heart beat and pulse.